stefaanc/golang-exec/README.md

 To test this, change the `User` and `Password` in the following code (marked).
 Alternatively, you can also change the `Type` to `"local"`.
 Comment/uncomment the `Path` to select the current working directory or a directory that doesn't exist.

 In this example
-- we are using a map for our connection info
+- we use a map for our connection info
 - we use `runner.New()` to create a runner `r`, then use `r.Start()` & `r.Wait()` to execute the script
 - we use a cmd script instead of a powershell script, but you can also comment/uncomment one of the other ones.
 - we capture results/errors using a stdout-reader/stderr-reader